puffyCid/artemis-api/artemis-docs/docs/Artifacts/windows.md

   algorithms.
   - Both Prefetch and some NTFS files may be compressed, `artemis-core` will attempt to use Windows API to decompress these files
+  - Artemis will try the Windows API to decompress the data.
+However, if the decompression fails, it will also try to manually decompress the data